kamilpFru/TicTacToe/README.md

-# Tic-tac-toe game played with computer
+# A simple tic-tac-toe game for one player.